tutumcloud/api-docs/source/includes/image.md

 name | Filter by image name
-jumpstart | Filter by whether the image is a jumpstart or not is_private_image | Filter by whether the image is private or not registry | Filter by the image registry categories | Filter by the image categories
+jumpstart | Filter by whether the image is a jumpstart or not is_private_image | Filter by whether the image is private or not is_user_image | Filter by whether the image has been added as user repository or not registry | Filter by the image registry categories | Filter by the image categories